mamafunny/Meowcoin/README.md

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).

-Developer IRC is inactive please join us on discord in #development. https://discord.gg/fndp4NBGct
+Please join us on discord for questions or concerns.

 Testing
 -------